bcaffo/LittleInferenceBook/manuscript/06_common.md

 The most relevant probabilities are.

-1. Approximately 68\%, 95\% and 99\%  of the normal density lies within 1, 2 and 3 standard deviations from the mean, respectively
+1. Approximately 68\%, 95\% and 99\%  of the normal density lies within 1, 2 and 3 standard deviations from the mean, respectively.
 2. -1.28, -1.645, -1.96 and -2.33 are the {$$}10^{th}{/$$}, {$$}5^{th}{/$$},
-{$$}2.5^{th}{/$$} and {$$}1^{st}{/$$} percentiles of the standard normal distribution respectively
+{$$}2.5^{th}{/$$} and {$$}1^{st}{/$$} percentiles of the standard normal distribution, respectively.
 3. By symmetry, 1.28, 1.645, 1.96 and 2.33 are the {$$}90^{th}{/$$},
 {$$}95^{th}{/$$}, {$$}97.5^{th}{/$$} and {$$}99^{th}{/$$} percentiles of the
-standard normal distribution respectively
+standard normal distribution, respectively.